trustcrypto/documentation-theme-jekyll/index.md

 [Desktop App](https://docs.crp.to/app.html) - The OnlyKey App is used for the initial setup and configuration of OnlyKey.
 Supported on Windows, macOS, Linux, and Chromebook (with Chrome App).

-[WebCrypt](https://docs.crp.to/webcrypt.html) is a serverless Web App that integrates with [OnlyKey](https://crp.to/p/) and [keybase.io](https://keybase.io/) to provide PGP encryption everywhere on-the-go.
-Supports Google Chrome and Firefox!
+[WebCrypt](https://docs.crp.to/webcrypt.html) is a serverless Web App that integrates with [OnlyKey](https://crp.to/p/) and [keybase.io](https://keybase.io/) to provide PGP encryption everywhere on-the-go for secure messages and file encryption.
+Supports browsers Google Chrome, Brave, and Firefox.
+Supports OS Windows, Mac, Linux and Android.

-[BrowserCrypt](https://docs.crp.to/browsercrypt.html) is a Google Chrome Extension that integrates with [OnlyKey](https://crp.to/p/) and [keybase.io](https://keybase.io/) to provide easy and secure PGP encryption in Google Chrome.

 [SSH Agent](https://docs.crp.to/onlykey-agent.html) - SSH is a popular remote access tool that is often used by administrators.
 Thanks to the OnlyKey SSH Agent remote access can be passwordless and more secure.